hdShang/arxiv-daily/docs/cs-LG/2023-12-01/papers/231200581v1-pathway-to-a-fully-data-driven-geotechnics-lessons-from-materials-in.md

 ---
 layout: default
-title: Pathway to a fully data-driven geotechnics: lessons from materials informatics
+title: "Pathway to a fully data-driven geotechnics: lessons from materials informatics"
 ---

 # Pathway to a fully data-driven geotechnics: lessons from materials informatics